Programmable Compliance Layer (PCL)

 Extensible via EAS

-Leverages the Ethereum Attestation Service (EAS) to enforce rules based on on-chain attestations, enabling sophisticated identity and credential checks.
+Uses the Ethereum Attestation Service (EAS) to gate transactions on on-chain attestations — the basis for KYC, KYB, and credential checks.

 Architecture